freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - facets
         - status:blah works?
     - etc.

-SOLR
- - set up the Solr synonyms to mirror the ones in Sphinx
-    - when done, status:p should work as should status:precedential
  - remove all print lines
  - run pylint for a few hours
      - check for TODO statements
  - test the various IEs

+SOLR
  - search for 2d doesn't highlight in the case title (issue 199)
- - result count is missing from the case page in the filters
- - court filter not working!
+ - court query filter not working! - try a search for court:ca2
- - tweak the tab index so that the advanced link comes later.

 Feedback:
  - filter from the case page...doesn't work.